-You should also keep in mind that even seven days is really a short time period for an A/B test, and you may be better off letting it run for a minimum of fourteen days just to be sure, something Neil Patel recommends in this post.
-In the end, you’re looking for a winner that will get long-term results and don’t want to pick a winning variation too soon only to find out it doesn’t actually boost conversions or revenue.
+You should also keep in mind that even seven days is really a short time period for an A/B test, and you may be better off letting it run for several weeks.
+You’re looking for a winner that will get long-term results and don’t want to pick a winning variation too soon only to find out it doesn’t actually boost conversions or revenue.

 It’s also a good idea to allow tests to run until you have at least 100 total conversions.
 More than that is even better and less can work, but running until there are at least 100 conversions will help to give you more confidence that the outcome is accurate and will deliver the results you’re looking for.

 #2: Run tests until you have a 95% confidence level